eth-brownie/brownie/docs/interaction.rst

 .. note::

-    If a transaction reverts, the events the fired are still visible.
+    Event data is still available when a transaction reverts.

 .. code-block:: python